-tropics is to invest in an area of undefined potential.
+To allocate funds for research and training in the hot tropics is to invest in an area of undefined potential.
 Short-run returns on scarce funds would probably be greater in the more favorable, temperate areas.
 The objective here, therefore, is not to make major diversions of funds from needed programs in the temperate zones of the hemisphere, but to make a strong start toward solving the problems peculiar to the tropics.
 If present rates of population growth continue, both areas must develop their capacity and contribute to rising food requirements.
 If rising expectations of people in these areas are to be realized, productivity of the agricultural sector must rise.

-The Latin American tropics comprise a wariety of ecological zones, each of which will require specific adaptive research to capitalize upon its inherent productive capacity.
+zones, each of which will require specific adaptive research to capitalize upon its inherent productive capacity.
 The areas concerned may be roughly divided, based upon present knowledge, into land areas which are favorable, unfavorable, and unclassified as to potential.
 The first are known to have unexploited potential for greatly increased returns from relatively small inputs.
 These include the northern coastal plains of Colombia, the Caribbean and Pacific littorals of Mexico and Central America, the Pacific coast of Ecuador, and the eastern Andean slopes between 500 and 1,000 meters elevation extending from Venezuela through Colombia, Ecuador, Peru, and Bolivia.

-of the Amazon and Orinoco basins and the Colombian Pacific coast, where greater efforts and investment will be necessary to pave the way for agricultural advance.
+The second category includes much of the hot humid jungles of the Amazon and Orinoco basins and the Colombian Pacific coast, where greater efforts and investment will be necessary to pave the way for agricultural advance.
 Little is known about the third category of lands.
 Their potential for both crop and animal production may be good.
 Included are the central plateau of Brazil and the flat plains or llanos of Venezuela and Colombia.